MSc Environmental Consultancy

 Professional accreditation

-You can apply for a free student membership to use the post-nominal StMIEnvSc.
+Our accreditation entitles you to apply for free student membership of these professional bodies and use the post-nominals StMIEnvSc.

 Placements

-Developing your environmental professional practice is a central element of this course, and you'll spend at least 10 weeks in professional practice, through work placements, on short-term project work.
-Your placement allows you to apply theoretical principles to a real-world environment, and we will help and support you in finding a suitable work placement.
+Developing your environmental professional practice is a central element of this course, and you'll spend at least 10 weeks in professional practice, on work placements and short-term project work.
+Your placement allows you to apply theoretical principles to a real-world environment, and we'll help and support you to find a suitable work placement.

 Working in partnership

-We have strong links with a range of organisations to ensure this course remains up to date and relevant.
-Many of these companies have Bristol offices and may also provide professional practise work placements during your studies:
+We have strong links with a range of companies and organisations to ensure this course remains up-to-date and relevant.
+Many of our contacts have Bristol offices and may also provide professional practice work placements during your course:

 "WSP is pleased to have a close association with this course.
 We have taken placement students every year since 2007 and many of them have secured permanent positions with us."